-Sunset Park — there really isn’t much going on there and it’s hardly a hip destination to live.
-In fact if you live in New York City and tell someone you live there you’ll more than likely get a look as if lobsters were crawling out of your ears — I know because I live there.
-Now Sunset Park in the late 1940s and 50s had a lot of exciting things going on if it was the seedy underworld was your thing.
+Sunset Park may not give off the hip image of Brooklyn blanketing the zeitgeist in modern day pop culture but in the late 1940s and 50s it had a lot of exciting things going on — exciting if the seedy underworld was your thing.
 No novel descibes these dark scenes better than Hubert Selby Jr.’s (1928-2004) extraordinarily bleak Last Exit to Brooklyn published in 1964.
 Six loosely connected short stories set around the Brooklyn Army Terminal overlooking the East River as it empties into the bay — 1st Avenue and 58th Street is pretty desolate today so I can only imagine the vibe 50+ years ago.

 Selby’s spontaneous prose mirrored that of Jack Kerouac’s and his frank descriptions of violence, drug use and sexuality landed him in the hot seat with censors in England and Italy.
 It’s no wonder Grove Press took on the book — the publishing house released an uncensored version of Lady Chatterly’s Lover and Topic of Cancer around the same time and went to trial to keep them released.
 Selby has said he hated God at the time of writing Last Exit due to the way his life played out up until then — it’s easy to see why considering his backstory.